Drachenhorn-Team/Drachenhorn/Readme.md

 ## Development

-Anyone can held if he/she wants to.
+Anyone can help if he/she wants to.
 I really appreciate any help.
 Just fork it and create Pull-Request when finished.

 *But please wait for Version [0.1.0](https://github.com/lightlike/Drachenhorn/milestone/1) for me to establish basic behavior.*